danfuzz/samizdat/doc/language-guide/09-module-system.md

 * The initial components of a module name start with a lower case letter.
 * The final component of a module name is generally capitalized.
-* Modules that are not independently published (e.g. are only used within a particular application) may have a name that consists of just a single capitalized component.
+* Modules that are not independently published (e.g. are only used within a particular application) can have a name that consists of just a single capitalized component.
 * All independently published modules should have names with at least two components (with details as follows).